newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/cemetery-sales.md

 urlSlug: cemetery-sales
 name: Apply for Your Cemetery Salesperson License
 webflowName: "Cemetery: Cemetery Salesperson License"
-summaryDescriptionMd: >
+summaryDescriptionMd: >-
-  You need a cemetery salesperson license if your main job is selling burial sites, mausoleum spaces, headstones, or any cemetery-related services.
+  You need a cemetery salesperson license if your main job is selling graves, crypts, or niches.

-  If you manage the cemetery or staff, you don't need this license.
-You can sell burial sites and related services without it.
+  If you manage the cemetery, staff, or are on the Board of Trustees, you don't need this license.
+You can sell graves, crypts, or niches without it.
 industryId:
   - cemetery
 callToActionText: Apply for My Cemetery Salesperson License